nredell/forecastML/README.md

 * **Q:** Where does `forecastML` fit in with respect to popular `R` machine learning packages like [mlr3](https://mlr3.mlr-org.com/) and [caret](https://github.com/topepo/caret)?
 * **A:** The idea is that `forecastML` takes care of the tedious parts of forecasting with ML methods: creating training and forecasting datasets with different types of features--grouped, static, and dynamic--as well as simplifying validation dataset creation to assess model performance at specific points in time.
-That said, the workflow for packages like `mlr3` and `caret` would occur inside of the user-supplied modeling function which is passed into `forecastML::train_model()`.
-Examples of this type of modular workflow with these packages in particular are in the works.
+That said, the workflow for packages like `mlr3` and `caret` would mostly occur inside of the user-supplied modeling function which is passed into `forecastML::train_model()`.
+Refer to the wrapper function customization vignette for more details.

 ## Example

 Below is an example of how to create 12 horizon-specific ML models to forecast the number of `DriversKilled` 12 time periods into the future using the `Seatbelts` dataset.
 Notice in the last plot that there are multiple forecasts; these are from the slightly different LASSO models trained in the nested cross-validation.
-An example of selecting optimal hyperparameters and retraining to create a single forecast model can be found in the overview vignette.
+An example of selecting optimal hyperparameters and retraining to create a single forecast model (i.e., `create_windows(..., window_length = 0)`) can be found in the overview vignette.

 ``` r
 library(glmnet)